wire67/PTZ-YALL/README.md

 This is a solution to use the pan and tilt functions into Home Assistant cards.

-Using the Wireshark application it is possible to obtain information to use these cameras.

-In order to use this custom component, capture your camera signal with [motionEye](https://www.home-assistant.io/integrations/motioneye/).
+In order to use this custom component, capture your camera signal with [motionEye](https://www.home-assistant.io/integrations/motioneye/), or [Generic Camera](https://www.home-assistant.io/integrations/generic/).

 ## Considerations
 1. YCC365 cameras do not require user and password to connect to ONVIF controls